9: …And the World Will Go On Without You

 "Startle."

 One drone lay on the ground.
-A hole gaped their chassis, like a great pointed mass had impaled them and tore right out the other side.
+A hole gaped their chassis, like a great pointed mass had impaled them then tore right out the other side.
 A pool of oil stained the carpet, like a dreadful shadow in the morning light.

 V yelped, jumping back.
 She looked up.

-Another drone crouched above, with fingers black and glistening, reaching out as if to poke the dead body, and wiggle the split wires.
+Another drone crouched above, with fingers black and glistening, reaching out as if to poke the dead body, to wiggle the split wires.
 The other arm hung at the side like a slack cord.
 That hand held a wooden doll in a painted dress.

 V yelped again, then sighed.
 “Oh, it’s you, Cyn.
 Are—are you okay?”